China vs India vs Pakistan: Best Sourcing Country (2026)

 Organic cotton (GOTS)

-India dominates by structure, with 1,452 GOTS-certified facilities (GOTS, 2023) and 51% of world organic cotton (Textile Exchange, 2023).
-Tirupur ateliers accept 300-500 unit GOTS MOQs at $3.80-$4.70 FOB.
+India dominates by structure, holding the largest GOTS-certified manufacturing base of any country (GOTS, 2023) and 51% of world organic cotton in the 2022-23 harvest (Textile Exchange Organic Cotton Market Report 2023).
+Tirupur factories accept 300-500 unit GOTS MOQs at $3.80-$4.70 FOB.
 Request transaction certificates at every supply-chain step.

 Hand-embroidered and artisanal

 India is the only origin at scale.
-Lucknow chikankari, Sanganeri block-prints, and Delhi NCR zardozi ateliers handle 200-300 unit MOQs at $8-$45+ per piece.
+Lucknow chikankari, Sanganeri block-prints, and Delhi NCR zardozi factories handle 200-300 unit MOQs at $8-$45+ per piece.
 Build sub-tier traceability from day one; embroidery often subcontracts to home-based units outside SMETA scope.

 Outerwear and jackets